xiix0/scam/README.md

-You will become rich and famous unless you don't.
+You have the power to influence all with whom you come in contact.